Afro-Paraguayans: Demography

-Kamba Cuá is the place having the most important Afro-Paraguayan community.
-This place, in the Central Department, is populated by so-called Artiga's Cue -or "black of Kamba Cuá"-, which are descended from the Kamba people (a Kenyan ethnic group).
-They arrived in Paraguay as members of a regiment of 250 spearmen, men and women, who accompanied General Jose Gervasio Artigas, the independence´s leading revolutionary of the Eastern Band (the current Uruguay) in his exile in Paraguay in 1820.
+Kamba Cuá hosts the most important Afro-Paraguayan community.
+This place, in the Central Department, is populated by so-called Artiga's Cue -or "black of Kamba Cuá"-, who are descended from the Kamba people (a Kenyan ethnic group).
+They arrived in Paraguay as members of a regiment of 250 spearmen, men and women, who accompanied General Jose Gervasio Artigas, the independence's leading revolutionary of the Eastern Band (the current Uruguay) in his exile in Paraguay in 1820.
 After having arrived in Asunción, they settled in the Campamento Loma area, practicing dairy and secondary agriculture.
 However, in the 1940s, they were dispossessed of their land by General Higinio Morinigo.
 Of his 100 hectares, they stayed with 3 hectares.
-However, the community survived, kept his chapel and dances, created a football club ("Jan Six-ro"), and one school of drum and dance for children.
-His ballet is the only Afro-Paraguayan expression, and premiered at the Folk Festival peach "Uruguay Yi sings in" 1992, where it won the "Golden charrúa".
+However, the community survived, maintained their chapel and dances, created a football club ("Jan Six-ro"), and a children's drum and dance school of drum.
+One unique form of Afro-Paraguayan expression is a traditional ballet, which premiered at the Folk Festival peach "Uruguay Yi sings in" 1992 where it won the "Golden charrúa".
 Their original lands at Campamento Loma remained vacant, and Kamba Cuá recently occupied them and planted manioc, but by the government decision of Wasmosy (post Stroessner), were accused of being "terrorists" and were beaten and evicted.

 Today, according to official estimates, about 300 families (between 1,200 and 2,500 people) live in Kumba Cuá.
 However, according to censuses of the Afro-Paraguayan Association Kamba Cuá, this community consists of only 422 people.
 Religion is an integral part of daily life.
 Currently they are Catholic.
 His saint is San Benito of Palermo and King San Baltazar, who came from Uruguay.
 Their main festival is celebrated on 6 January each year at the community's social club named after the patron saint.
 The important ballet artistic expressions of the Kamba Kua and culinary arts of this community have been maintained for nearly 180 years.

 Their oral tradition recalls that many of them participated and died in the defensive war against the Triple Alliance (1865–69), which destroyed Paraguay.

 They keep memories of their history, passed down from generation to generation, hold dances like "candombe", dedicated to San Baltasar, and drumming.
 So, this community is the best known of African descent in Paraguay for having preserved their identity and culture, promoted through its traditional festivals.

 Emboscada (in Spanish: "Ambush"), a city that now has about 14,000 inhabitants, was founded in 1740 under the name of "Emboscada de Pardos Libres "(Free Pardo's ambush), because it was a point of frequent ambushes and because early settlers were 500 brown (black and mestizos) freedmen.

 Kamba Kokue, in the Paraguarí Department, was also founded by black communities, from ranches of slaves of the religious missionaries of the Catholic Society of Jesus, better known as the Jesuit order.
 Also towns or villages as Aregua, Emboscada, and Guarambaré were established as black communities.